data301-2020-winter1/course-project-group_6018/README.md

 ## Milestone 2:
 Task 1-4 can be found in analysis under our individual folder and scripts.
 Task 5 can be found in analysis under submitted.
+*we made some changes after 6pm, final version is pushed at 7pm*

 ## Describe your topic/interest in about 150-200 words